Verizon PESTEL/PESTLE Analysis & Recommendations

 3. Increasing governmental support for free public Wi-Fi hotspots (opportunity)

-The move of governments to open markets to globalization is a political external factor that creates opportunity for business growth.
-For example, based on this macro-environmental factor, the company can grow by expanding the operations of its subsidiary, Verizon Wireless, while taking advantage of the opening of developing markets to globalization.
-The same external factor presents a weak threat in terms of the potential of other firms to globally compete against the company.
-In relation, the increasing governmental support for infrastructure development, including telecommunications infrastructure development, adds to the growth and expansion opportunities in the firm’s remote or macro-environment.
-On the other hand, this external analysis identifies business opportunity based on increasing governmental support for free public Wi-Fi hotspots.
-Such support presents opportunity for Verizon Wireless to expand and promote its services by cooperating with governments for such public hotspots.
-Thus, political external factors create opportunities for growth and expansion in the industry environment, as shown in this component of the PESTEL/PESTLE analysis of Verizon.
+Governmental policies for further opening markets for trade is an external factor that creates opportunities for Verizon’s business growth.
+For example, based on this macro-environmental factor, the company can grow by expanding the operations of its wireless services, while taking advantage of business opportunities in other markets.
+In this PESTLE analysis, the same external factor presents a weak threat in terms of the potential of other firms to globally compete with Verizon.
+Also, the increasing governmental support for infrastructure development, including telecommunications infrastructure development, adds to the growth and expansion opportunities noted in this PESTEL analysis.
+On the other hand, the increasing governmental support for free public Wi-Fi presents an opportunity for Verizon’s wireless services to expand and promote its services by cooperating with governments for this endeavor.
+Thus, external factors create opportunities for growth and expansion in the industry environment, as shown in this component of the PESTLE analysis of Verizon.

-The influence of economic trends on Verizon and its remote or macro-environment is determined in this component of the PESTEL/PESTLE analysis.
-The conditions of the telecommunications industry environment depend on the situation of the economy.
-In this regard, Verizon Communications, Inc. must strategically account for the following economic external factors:
+The influence of economic trends on Verizon and its remote or macro-environment is determined in this component of the PESTLE analysis.
+The conditions of the telecommunications industry environment depend on the economic situation.
+In this regard, Verizon Communications Inc. must strategically account for the following economic factors:

 1. Increasing disposable incomes in developing countries (opportunity)